open-policy-agent/opa/ADOPTERS.md

   description of how Netflix has architected access control with OPA check out [this talk from KubeCon Austin 2017](https://www.youtube.com/watch?v=R6tUNpRpdnY).

+* [Plex Systems](https://www.plex.com) uses OPA to enforce policy throughout their entire release process; from local development to continuous production audits.
+The CI/CD pipelines at Plex leverage [conftest](https://github.com/instrumenta/conftest), a policy enforcement tool that relies on OPA, to automatically reject changes that do not adhere to defined policies.
+Plex also uses [Gatekeeper](https://github.com/open-policy-agent/gatekeeper), a Kubernetes policy controller, as a means to enforce policies within their Kubernetes clusters.
+The general-purpose nature of OPA has enabled Plex to have a consistent means of policy enforcement, no matter the environment.

 * [SAP/InfraBox](https://github.com/SAP/Infrabox) integrates OPA to
   implement authorization over HTTP API resources.
 OPA policies evaluate user and permission data replicated from Postgres to make